Skip to main content

 Infection and Immunology

-From uncovering the dynamics of pathogen transmission to understanding the cellular and molecular mechanisms of chronic infections, IMS researchers aim to enhance prevention, diagnosis, and treatment of infectious diseases, immunological conditions and autoimmune disorders.
+IMS researchers investigate infectious diseases and immune system function across scales — from the dynamics of pathogen transmission to the cellular and molecular basis of chronic infection.
+This work advances prevention, diagnosis, and treatment of infectious diseases, immune-mediated conditions, and autoimmune disorders.

 Search our faculty directory for experts in this field.